mlabs-haskell/gov/gov-docs.md

 - fee/collateral UTXO remainder -> user Wallet
 - Reward UTXO remainder -> Governance Validator Script
 - UserStakeDetail Token -> Governance Validator script (increment `UserStakeDetail.lastEpochClaimed`)
-- BalanceRecord Token -> Governance Validator (set `BalanceRecord.originalTxOutRef` to the consumed TxOutRef if it was a `Nothing`)
-- BalanceRecord Token -> Governance Validator (set `BalanceRecord.originalTxOutRef` to the consumed TxOutRef if it was a `Nothing`)
 - LastEpochScriptState Token -> Governance Validator

 ### EpochCountingAct